-Taught by a diverse team of multidisciplinary faculty, this course is structured around a workshop-based format that emphasises case studies and active hands-on learning.
-It provides an opportunity for early career researchers to gain practical, hands-on experience with spatial data, tools and techniques.
-In this course, participants will gain an introductory understanding of various concepts related to Geographic Information System (GIS) and Remote Sensing, while working with spatial data, open-source tools and services.
-During the course, participants will have the opportunity to delve into various key questions related to geospatial data and technology like:
+This course provides an opportunity for early career researchers to gain practical, hands-on experience with spatial data, tools, and techniques.
+Led by an expert team of faculty from the IIHS Geospatial Lab, this course is structured around a workshop-based format that emphasises active hands-on learning for practical applications.
+Participants will gain an introductory understanding of various concepts related to GIS and Remote Sensing, as well as working with spatial data, open-source tools and services.
+By the end of the course, participants will possess both a practical skill set and the confidence necessary to apply geospatial analysis effectively to diverse research projects.
+During the course, participants will have the opportunity to delve into various key questions related to geospatial data and technology.
+These questions will include but are not limited to:

-• What is GIS and Remote Sensing, and how are they used in research and decision-making?
+2. What is GIS and Remote Sensing, and how are they used in research and decision making?

-• How can one get started with working with spatial data, including data collection, storage, and analysis?
+3. How can one get started on working with spatial data, including data collection, storage, and analysis?

-• What are some of the techniques and tools that can be used to create maps and other visualizations from geospatial data?
+4. What are some of the techniques and tools that can be used to create maps and other visualisations from geospatial data?

-• PhD scholars and Master’s students who would like to develop GIS skills
+• Master’s students who would like to develop GIS skills

 This course will enable participants to:

-• Convert conventional tabular data into spatial data, facilitating effective analysis and visualisation
+• Convert conventional tabular data into spatial data, facilitating more effective analysis and visualisation

-• Create maps using openly available and self-created data, allowing them to communicate research findings effectively
+• Create maps using openly available and self-created data, allowing them to communicate research findings more effectively

-• Utilise a variety of open-source GIS tools and services, which will offer a range of options for data analysis and visualisation
+• Utilise a variety of open-source GIS tools and services, providing them with a range of options for data analysis and visualisation

-• Identify spatial solutions to real-world problems, demonstrating the application of geospatial data and technology to practical challenges
+• Identify spatial solutions to real world problems, demonstrating their ability to apply geospatial data and technology to practical challenges

-• Interpret spatial data and maps to extract meaningful insights, allowing for more useful research conclusions to be drawn
+• Interpret spatial data and maps to extract meaningful insights, allowing them to draw more accurate and useful conclusions from their research

 Amruth Kiran

-Amruth is an ardent technology enthusiast with diverse interests that include Big Earth Observation (EO) data, cloud computing, UI/UX development, spatial data management, and integrating computer science with remote sensing and GIS.
-Currently, he is part of the faculty that teaches GIS and Survey Design in the IIHS Urban Fellows Programme, covering both foundational and advanced coursework.
+Amruth is an ardent technology enthusiast with diverse interests that include Big Earth Observation (EO) data, cloud computing, UI/ UX development, spatial data management, and integrating computer science with remote sensing and GIS.
+He is part of the faculty that teaches GIS and Survey Design in the IIHS Urban Fellows Programme, covering both foundational and advanced coursework.
 In the past, Amruth has worked at the Institute of Trans-Disciplinary Health Sciences and Technology in Bengaluru, where he developed mobile applications in the field of GIS and primary healthcare.
-Amruth has a Master’s degree in Remote Sensing and GIS, with a specialization in Geoinformatics, from the Indian Institute of Remote Sensing in Dehradun.
+Amruth’s academic qualifications include a Master’s degree in Remote Sensing and GIS, with a specialisation in Geoinformatics, from the Indian Institute of Remote Sensing in Dehradun.

 Dhananjayan Mayavel

-Dhananjayan has nearly ten years of professional experience on projects such as Monitoring Global Urban Expansion, Land Use/Land Cover Classification, and Geographic Information System (GIS) based slum inventory mapping.
-He provides Geospatial analysis support to Research and Practice projects and is part of the teaching team that conducts GIS courses for the Urban Practitioners Programme and the Urban Fellows Programme at IIHS.
-Dhananjayan holds a Master’s in Remote Sensing from Anna University, Chennai.
+Dhananjayan has over 10 years of professional experience on projects such as Monitoring Global Urban Expansion, Land Use/ Land Cover Classification, and Geographic Information System (GIS) based slum inventory mapping.
+He provides Geospatial analysis support to Research and Practice projects and is part of the teaching team that conducts GIS courses for the IIHS Urban Practitioners Programme and the IIHS Urban Fellows Programme.
+He holds a Master’s degree in Remote Sensing from Anna University, Chennai.

 Kiran Mathramkot Chandrasekharan

-Kiran is a remote sensing researcher and analyst with more than two decades of experience in the application of geospatial technologies in environmental conservation and agriculture management.
-He had taken the lead in remote sensing-based spatial analysis for a range of interdisciplinary studies including assessing the trends and patterns in natural and agricultural landscapes, land suitability analysis and resource use of marginalised communities at multiple spatial scales.
-In the past, he worked with International Water Management Institute (IWMI), Colombo and Ashoka Trust for Research in Ecology and the Environment (ATREE), Bangalore.
-Kiran has been involved in teaching GIS and remote sensing to PhD and postgraduate students and professionals.
+Kiran is a remote sensing researcher and analyst with more than two decades of experience in the applications of geospatial technologies in environmental conservation and agriculture management.
+He has taken the lead in remote sensing-based spatial analysis for a range of interdisciplinary studies including assessing the trends and patterns in natural and agricultural landscapes, land suitability analysis and resource use of marginalised communities at multiple spatial scales.
+He works in the IIHS Geospatial Lab.
+In the past, he has worked with International Water Management Institute (IWMI), Colombo and Ashoka Trust for Research in Ecology and the Environment (ATREE), Bangalore.
+Kiran has been involved in teaching GIS and remote sensing short courses for PhD and postgraduate students and professionals.

 Lokesh Bagepalli Subramanyam

-At IIHS, Lokesh is involved in constructing the GeoData Library of India while simultaneously providing assistance to various research and practical Geospatial dataset-related projects.
-With over a decade of professional experience in GIS and data creation, he has contributed to the teaching team, offering courses on Maps, Google Earth, and QGIS to the Urban Practitioners Programme and the Urban Fellows Programme at IIHS.
-In the past, Lokesh has undertaken the development of Geodatabases for buildings, transportation networks, land use classes, and natural resources for multiple cities in India, China, North America, and Saudi Arabia, using LiDAR dataset, Orthophotos, DEMs, and satellite images.
+In the past, Lokesh has undertaken the development of Geodatabases for buildings, transportation networks, land use classes, and natural resources for multiple cities in India, China, North America and Saudi Arabia, using LiDAR dataset, Orthophotos, DEMs, and satellite images.

 Programme Structure

-• Delivered through a combination of online lectures, hands-on application and case studies
+• Delivered through a combination of online lectures and extensive hands-on workshops

 Key Differentiators